Shobhit486/portfolio/projects/parcha.md

 #### **The Prescriptions**

 The prescriptions provided by parcha after the scan are displayed in an easily understandable format and in the language the user selected initially.
+Here are few examples shown:

 ![Preview not available](/images/prescriptions.png)